ornwipa/ComIT_django/tutorial_projects/07_authentication_and_permissions.md

 A superuser, created with the command `python manage.py createsuperuser`, is already authenticated and has all permissions.

-To create a general user, i.e. "normal library member", start the development server and navigate to the admin site to **Add** a `Group` and a `User`.
+To create a general user, i.e. "library member", start the development server and navigate to the admin site to **Add** a `Group` and a `User`.

 ## Setting up authentication views